Explore the Mythic Coast on Cleveleys Seafront, with the artwork trail that follows the story of the Sea Swallow.

 In Cleveleys, the funding allowed the creation of a legacy to follow the sea defence works, and a story which is Cleveleys very own for the future.

-The Story of the Sea Swallow and the Mythic Coast on Cleveleys Seafront
+The Sea Swallow and the Mythic Coast on Cleveleys Seafront

-The Sea Swallow is the story which underpins the Mythic Coast.
+The Sea Swallow Cleveleys own story which underpins the Mythic Coast.
+A fairytale written for children, it blends legend with local features and folklore.

 Artwork Trail: Mythic Coast on Cleveleys Seafront

-The Sea Swallow story book is brought to life through a series of pieces of public artwork, which create a trail along the seafront.
+The Sea Swallow story book comes to life through a series of pieces of public artwork in a trail along the seafront.

 In early 2012 the first two pieces of sculpture were installed.
 Follow the links to find out more about each of the individual pieces of artwork.